tendermint/tendermint/docs/spec/consensus/light-client.md

 *Stalling*

 With Bisection, a faulty full node could stall a lite client by creating a long sequence of headers that are queried one-by-one by the lite client and look OK, before the lite client eventually detects a problem.
-There are two ways to address this:
+There are several ways to address this:
 * Each call to ```Commit``` could be issued to a different full node
 * Instead of querying header by header, the lite client tells a full node which header it trusts, and the height of the header it needs.
 The full node responds with the header along with a proof consisting of intermediate headers that the light client can use to verify.
 Roughly, Bisection would then be executed at the full node.
+* We may set a timeout how long bisection may take.

 ### The case *h2.Header.height < h1.Header.height*